 On the grave of a deceased soldier, one Texan has spread a little bit of kindness.
-After Jake Reissig found the grave of a U.S. Air Force staff sergeant in a drought-stricken state to be brown and dead due to lack of water, he made the choice to give it some water.
-He didn’t understand how the soldier’s family would feel, however.
+After Jake Reissig found the grave of a U.S. Air Force Staff Sergeant in a drought-stricken state, brown and dead, he understood it needed water and gave it some attention.
+What he didn’t understand was how the much that Airman’s family would appreciate what he did.

-Jake’s wife, Liz, was the best thing that ever happened to him.
-Roger, Jake’s son, spoke with CBS News and said that she was beautiful to him.
+The backstory is that Jake’s wife, Liz, was the best thing that ever happened to him.
 When she passed away in 2014, 65 years after they got married, it was a devastating loss for her husband.

 Even though it was apart of his daily routine, visiting Liz’s grave with a fresh-cut rose from his garden became a tradition for Reissig after her death.
 Jake’s love Liz was buried in a cemetery.
 The dry weather made the grass around her grave turn brown, so Jake continued to water it to keep it alive, as it had become a special place for him.

 According to a local news station, while visiting his loved one’s grave, he found a woman crying beside another tombstone.
 When Jake saw the woman weeping at the grave of a dead soldier, he took matters into his own hands and began helping the sergeant and his family in whatever way he could.
 Joe, an 86-year-old man, started watering the grave of the recently-deceased Army staff sergeant, whose name was Joseph Anthony Villasenor.
 Watch the full interview here:

 SHARE this beautiful act of kindness with your friends and family.